 Louisiana Hurricane Insurance Attorney Defense Law Firm

 Keogh Cox has years of experience litigating first-party commercial and personal property claims involving catastrophic losses claimed as a result of hurricanes and other named storms.
 We have represented various interests in the Attorney General’s Road Home suit, in various mass and class action suits in the In Re Katrina Canal Breaches Consolidated Litigation, and in numerous other hurricane related-suits initiated by individual claimants.
+We currently represent insurers defending claims following Hurricanes Laura, Delta and Ida.
+Our partners John Wolff and Chris Jones were selected by the Western District to participate on the Defense Steering Committee for the Hurricane Laura/Delta litigation.
 Our lawyers help clients:

 - Analyze the scope of coverage

 - Provide experts in construction, engineering, meteorology, accounting and other pertinent areas

 - Eliminate unsubstantiated or uncovered claims for building damage, contents, business personal property, ALE or business interruption claims

 - Avoid the potential for bad faith claims